-Peak flow measurement is a quick test to measure air flowing in and out of the lungs.
-The measurement is called the peak expiratory flow rate (PEFR).
-It’s also known as the peak expiratory flow (PEF).
+Peak flow measurement is a quick test to measure air flowing out of the lungs.
+The measurement is also called the peak expiratory flow rate (PEFR) or the peak expiratory flow (PEF).
 Peak flow measurement is mostly done by people who have asthma.

 During the test, you blow forcefully into the mouthpiece of a device.
 A peak flow meter (PFM) is used most often.
 This is a small handheld device made of plastic.
 A PFM is small and light enough to be used almost anywhere.
 It’s important to use the same PFM on a regular basis.
 The readings can vary between brands and types of meters.
 In some cases, the test is done in a healthcare provider's office or a hospital with a spirometer.
 This device has a handheld mouth piece that’s attached by cord to a larger electronic machine.